Abelian Surfaces over totally real fields are Potentially Modular: Higher Coleman theory

 \subsubsection{The minimal compactification}

 The main result of this subsection is Theorem~\ref{theo-van}.
-As in the proof of Theorem~\ref{thm-vanishing}, we will use the minimal compactification, and in particular the facts that the pushforward of our sheaves to the minimal compactification are supported on open subsets that admit an explicit affine cover, and the vanishing of the higher derived pushforwards from the toroidal to minimal compactifications of the cuspidal cohomology.
+As in the proof of Theorem~\ref{thm-vanishing}, we will use the minimal compactification, and in particular the facts that the pushforward of our sheaves to the minimal compactification are supported on open subsets that admit an explicit affine cover, and that the higher derived pushforwards from the toroidal to minimal compactifications of the cuspidal cohomology vanish.

 We denote by $\mathfrak{X}^{*}_{K}$ the minimal compactification of $\mathfrak{Y}_{K}$.
 There is a natural map $\mathfrak{X}_K \rightarrow \mathfrak{X}^{*}_K$.
 The invertible sheaf $\det \omega_{\mathcal{G}}$ over $\mathfrak{X}_K$ descends to an invertible sheaf still denoted by $\det \omega_{\mathcal{G}}$ over $\mathfrak{X}^{*}_K$.
 Let $n = (n_v) \in \ZZ_{\geq 0}^{S_p}$.
 In this subsection we consider only the case that $n_v$ is independent of $v$, and accordingly we will write~$n$ for~$n_v$.
 We let $\mathfrak{X}^{*}_{K(p^n)}$ be the Stein factorization of the morphism: $\mathfrak{X}_{K(p^n)} \rightarrow \mathfrak{X}_K^{{*}}$.
 This is a normal admissible formal scheme.
 In \cite[Cor.\ 1.4]{MR3512528} it is proved that the determinant of the Hodge--Tate map on $\mathfrak{X}_{K(p^n)}$: is the pull back of a map denoted the same way: